Sparse Bayesian Optimization: ACQUISITION FUNCTIONS WITH L0 SPARSITY

-Our primary focus is $L_0$ sparsity, which comes with the challenge that the $L_0$ norm is discontinuous which makes the resulting acquisition function challenging to optimize.
-We will rely on a differentiable relaxation of the $L_0$ norm, namely
+Our primary focus is $L_0$ sparsity, which comes with the challenge that the $L_0$ quasi-norm is discontinuous, making the resulting acquisition function challenging to optimize.
+We will follow the idea of homotopy continuation, which has been successfully applied to, for instance, solving non-linear systems of equations and numerical bifurcation analysis~\citep{allgower2012numerical}.